Skip to main content

 Elaine Sinnamon on Thursday Island, Queensland, 1969.
 30394 Elaine Sinnamon Collection ca. 1969.
 John Oxley Library, State Library of Queensland.
 Image 30394-0001-0105

-Elaine made friends easily and she was generously gifted several items from First Nations colleagues, including a traditional drum, a dance rattle (kulap) and two spears.
+Elaine was also generously gifted several items from First Nations colleagues, including a traditional drum, a dance rattle (kulap), two spears, two turtle shells.
+She also purchased several wooden face carvings during a trip to Daru Island.

 Five wooden face carving and a dance rattle (kulap)